albrechtcolia/the-c-programming-language-solutions/readme.md

 - 07 - Readlines using array
 - 08 - Date Duration Calculator
 - 09 - Date Duration Calculator using pointers
+- 10 - Evaluates a reverse polish expression from the command line

 <b>Chapter 06</b>
 - Under development.